marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/Subnetting.md

 - The Network section (always the left part)
 - The Host section (always on the right).

-The Host section defines the number of IPs available in a network.
+The Host portion defines the number of IPs available in a network.
-The Network section remains the same for all the hosts in a same network, ad is called the Network ID.
+The Network portion remains the same for all the hosts in a same network, ad is called the Network ID.
+A subnet mask represents the number of bits (out of 32) used in the network portion.

 ***Example:***